hashicorp/packer/website/source/docs/builders/vmware-vmx.html.md

 The `boot_command` configuration is very important: it specifies the keys to type when the virtual machine is first booted in order to start the OS installer.
-This command is typed after `boot_wait`, which gives the virtual machine some time to actually load the ISO.
+This command is typed after `boot_wait`.

 As documented above, the `boot_command` is an array of strings.
 The strings are all typed in sequence.
 It is an array only to improve readability within the